i3-hackathon/bmw-php-sdk/README.md

 Requesting Event Updates
 ------------------------

-Instead of continuously polling the API to see if any new events have come in, you can request our API to send a POST request to an endpoint of your choise any time an event is triggered.
+Instead of continuously polling the API to check for updates, you can request our API send a POST request to an endpoint of your choosing everytime certain events are received.

 ```php
     $mojioId = "123451234512345";